Optical Tweezes with Video-Based Force Detection

 Any trapped object experiences various external forces: Atoms or molecules of the surrounding medium induce Brownian motion in all three dimensions, depending on temperature, viscosity and the presence of obstacles in proximity.
 Macroscopic fluid movements cause drag forces.
 Electric fields, bulk or surface charges may generate electrophoretic or electroosmotic forces, too.
 Particularly, single molecules bound to a trapped object can induce forces of broad variety and magnitude.
 The application of a force generated by an optical trap to a single molecule will gain vast insights into its molecular structure and elasticity, binding properties and kinetics.

 Generating and metering various forces requires a reliable force measurement capability in all three dimensions to allow for a maximum degree of experimental accuracy and versatility.
 Thus, force detection must be accomplished by precisely measuring the deflection of the trapped particle in each dimension.
 PicoTweezers utilizes a sophisticated and easy-to-use video analysis for particle detection, tracking and force measurements.
 It provides the largest field of application since it avoids common optical tweezers’ calibration difficulties, system instabilities, as well as experimental and spatial restrictions.

-The entire video detection is integrated into the optical pathway between laser and optical trap.
+The entire video detection is integrated into the optical pathway underneath the optical trap.
 Since the diameter of the trapped object is permanently monitored, any objects of interest can be trapped or compared with previous ones on demand.
 Video detection is unsusceptible to disturbing particles that occasionally may be trapped together with the measured object.
 When trapping objects close to interfaces (bottom or ceiling of a sample chamber, artificial or biological membranes, etc.), only video analysis delivers an interference-free force signal.